JoshP279/MarkingSymbolRecognition/README.md

   * Component of MAAT: Serves as one of the building blocks for the Mobile Assessment and Annotation Tool.

 ## Disclaimer
-This is part of a Postgraduate Research for Nelson Mandela University and remains their intellectual property.
+This project is part of a Postgraduate Research for Nelson Mandela University and remains their intellectual property.